RichardRed0x/exchange-data/mm-tracking/market-making-update.md

 |          | Sell side 2% | 43%         |
 |          | Sell side 4% | 69%         |

 These tables are based on data from Oct 22 to Nov 15, DCR/BTC on Binance, Bittrex and Huobi, and DCRUSDT on Huobi (Bittrex USDT market was added during the observation period but is not considered here).
-The requirements considered were to have 3 BTC or $30k available within 2%, and 5BTC or $50k available at 4%.
+The requirements considered were to have 3 BTC or $30k available within 2%, and 5 BTC or $50k available at 4%.
 The price in each hour was used to set the target amount of DCR which should be available, the table shows the percentage of observations where the target levels of liquidity were available.

 Looking at the data at each observation point suggests that the target level of liquidity was available less than half of the time on some exchanges/pairs.
 In particular the tight sell side orders on Bittrex were only sufficiently there on 43% of observations, this was also the weakest measure on Binance (59%).
 Uptime on Huobi seems to have been generally not great.